 Retina and Vitreous Surgery

 Dr. Graff speaks fluent Spanish.
+He lived in South America as a missionary in his youth and returns to Latin American countries frequently on medical service missions – another passion of his.
 His interests include the latest microsurgical treatments for diabetes, macular scarring and distortion, and complex retinal detachment repair.
 He enjoys hiking, camping, snow skiing and time with his wife and four sons.